Europe defense ministers are holding talks in Paris on how to better defend the continent’s airspace

 France has been openly critical of German-led plans for improved European air defense capabilities.
 The so-called European Sky Shield project, launched at the end of last year, is made up of 17 European nations including the U.K. — but not France.
 It’s meant to be integrated within NATO air and missile defense systems.

 The French government believes the project doesn’t adequately preserve European sovereignty, because it’s expected to be largely based on U.S. and Israeli industry.
-Berlin notably said it would purchase U.S.-made Patriot missiles.

 The German-led plan “has limitations,” the French official said, adding that Monday’s conference would propose a “more global approach.”
 German Defense Minister Boris Pistorius will attend the meeting.